 Health experts aimed to create the most effective vaccine possible for this year's flu season based on the strains of the flu that are currently circulating in the Southern Hemisphere.

-"This same approach was used last year, and it worked quite well," Dr. Sharma says.
+"This same approach has been used for the past few years, and has worked quite well," Dr. Sharma says.
 "Additionally, the current formulations can be given to people with egg allergies without any special precautions, because they have been made without the specific protein that people with egg allergies are allergic to."

 The flu shot may not prevent you from getting the flu entirely, but you are less likely to get the flu if you are vaccinated.
-However, it is still crucial to get the shot because it can significantly reduce the severity of illness and prevent the worst complications.
+Also, getting a flu shot can significantly reduce the severity of the flu and prevent the worst complications.

 "Every year, we care for children who require serious medical treatment.
 A flu shot can prevent this," Dr. Sharma says.